 Yes.
 We do require access to your AWS console for this.

 No. We do not have an adequate way of monitoring the results of any backups outside our own Linux Server Backup.
-If you are using a control panel, third-party, or other homegrown backup solution, always ensure you have a way of monitoring the results of the backups.
-We had many customers using various backup solutions that worked when initially set them up, but found they had been failing for some time when they finally needed them.
+If you are using a control panel, third-party, or homegrown backup solution, always ensure you have a way of monitoring the results of the backups.
+We had many customers using various backup solutions that worked when they were initially set up, but found they had been failing for some time when they actually needed them.
 Consider how important your data is to your business and what it would cost if you lose the data entirely.

 Yes, we can restore from any backup solution you have.
 A note of caution with any backup solution is to have a way of monitoring the backups to ensure they are consistently working.
 We had many customers using various backup solutions that worked when initially set them up, but found they had been failing for some time when they finally needed them.
 If you do not have an adequate backup, please consider using our Linux Server Backup, which can be purchased as an add-on when you buy the management.